Latest Online Learning Statistics 2023: Must Know Facts & Figures

 Attitudes of Educators Towards eLearning Statistics

-• After the epidemic, 33 percent of universities said they will continue offering their courses partially or entirely online.
+• After the epidemic, 33 percent of universities said they would continue offering their courses partially or entirely online.

 • Only around half of professors believe that distance education is as successful as in-classroom learning.